MartinDupont/evernote2pdf/docs/how_it_works.md

     - SKIP_INTERNAL_LINKS to skip #local-anchor things
     - INLINE_LINKS for formatting images and links
     - PROTECT_LINKS protect from line breaks
-    - GOOGLE_LIST_INDENT no of pixels to indent nested lists
     - IGNORE_ANCHORS
     - IGNORE_IMAGES
     - IMAGES_TO_ALT
     - IMAGES_WITH_SIZE
     - IGNORE_EMPHASIS
-    - BYPASS_TABLES format tables in HTML rather than Markdown
     - IGNORE_TABLES ignore table-related tags (table, th, td, tr) while keeping rows
     - SINGLE_LINE_BREAK to use a single line break rather than two
     - UNIFIABLE is a dictionary which maps unicode abbreviations to ASCII